-- 21. As soon as possible but not later than the next business day, transmit copies of the order to the Chief of Police where the member of the family or household or individual protected by the order resides, as well as a copy to the victim. - 22.
+- Ensure that a copy of the order is served on the defendant in person or electronically and that he or she signs the acknowledgment. - □ 20.
+File the original order and acknowledgment with the court clerk. - As soon as possible but not later than the next business day, transmit copies of the order to the Chief of Police where the member of the family or household or individual protected by the order resides, as well as a copy to the victim. - 22.
 If the victim is not present at the time the order is issued, order an appropriate peace officer to make a good faith effort to notify the victim within 24 hours by calling the victim's residence and place of employment. - 23.
 The MOEP lasts no less than 31 days or more than 61 days unless the alleged offense involves the exhibition of a deadly weapon.
 Then the period shall last no less than 61 days or more than 91 days. - □ 24.
 A MOEP may be transferred to the court with jurisdiction of the underlying criminal case: - □ a.
 On motion, notice, and hearing (serve all parties, including the State); or - □ b.
-On agreement of all parties. - 25.
-The magistrate or the court to which a MOEP was transferred under Step 23 may modify all or part of the MOEP if: - □ a.
-Notice is made to each affected party of a hearing; and - b.
-The magistrate finds that: - □ (1) The order as originally issued is unworkable; - (2) The modification will not place the victim at greater risk than the original order; and - □ (3) The modification will not in any way endanger a person protected under the order.
+On agreement of all parties.

 The copies of the order and any other information may be sent electronically or in another manner accessible by the recipient.
 Art.
 17.292(h), C.C.P.
-See TMCEC 2022 Forms Book: Clerk's Letter: Copy of Magistrate's Order of Emergency Protection.
+See TMCEC 2024 Forms Book: Clerk's Letter: Copy of Magistrate's Order of Emergency Protection.